remix-run/react-router/docs/guides/basics/Histories.md

   }
 }
 ```

+This lets nginx serve static asset files and serves your `index.html` file when another file isn't found on the server.

 #### IE8, IE9 Support
 We feature detect to see if we can use the browser's native `window.history` API.
 If not, any call to transition around the app will result in _a full page reload_, which allows you to build your app and have a better experience for newer browsers, but still support old ones.